walker-di/vibe-coding/marketing-manager/README.md

     *   **Client-side (`$effect` + `fetch`):** Used for most list and detail pages for simplicity and SPA-like behavior.
     *   **Server-side (`load` + form actions):** Used for edit pages where server-side data loading and form handling provide benefits (e.g., Campaign edit, potentially Product edit in future).
 *   **State Management:** Svelte 5 Runes (`$state`, `$derived`, `$effect`) used for reactive state within components and pages.
+*   **AI Integration:** Backend API endpoint handles communication with the external AI service (Gemini), keeping API keys and complex logic server-side.
+A reusable frontend component provides the user interface for interaction.

 ## 5. Database Schema (`src/lib/server/db/schema.ts`)